 Foliage: everything is dead.
 So dead.

-Small, outdoor wedding Permits (National Forests, National Parks, and Blue Ridge Parkway)
+Wedding Permits for National Forests, National Parks, and the Blue Ridge Parkway

 If you’re getting married in an untraditional wedding venue (um heck yes), make sure you get all of the right permits before hand.
 You definitely don’t want a Ranger to crash your wedding and make you leave mid-ceremony (and pay a hefty little fine too).
 Before you send out those save-the-dates and check that off your to-do list, visit these websites below to get that wedding permit!